 By Joseph Walter

 What ties everything together in crafting the perfectly executed title screen, however, is the gorgeous score.
 Curiously taking the recorder theme from the original Legend of Zelda (and the whistle theme from Super Mario Bros.
-3) the idea, played by an ocarina, is expanded upon, and accompanied by a gentle piano with relaxing strings.
+3) the motif, played by an ocarina, is expanded upon and accompanied by a gentle piano with relaxing strings.
 Overall, this piece, along with the visuals, creates an at-once stirring and dreamlike world, the likes of which had never been seen before.